cloin/semaphore-mcp/README.md

 This project implements a MCP server for SemaphoreUI, a self-hosted Ansible UI.
 It encapsulates the SemaphoreUI API and provides a simple interface for AI applications and other services to interact with SemaphoreUI using the Model Context Protocol standard.
 The server enables automation of common SemaphoreUI tasks like managing projects, templates, tasks, environments, and inventory.

+The server uses FastMCP for efficient protocol handling and simple tool registration.

 ## Project Status

 ### Completed
 - [x] Basic project structure setup
 - [x] SemaphoreUI API client implementation
-- [x] MCP server implementation with stdio transport
+- [x] MCP server implementation with FastMCP and stdio transport
 - [x] Initial tool definitions for projects, templates, and tasks
 - [x] Basic tests for API client and MCP server
-- [x] GitHub Actions workflow for testing with Podman
+- [x] GitHub Actions workflow for testing with Docker
+- [x] Secure token handling for tests and CI
 - [x] Environment variables configuration
 - [x] Improved error handling in server response formatting
+- [x] Migration from custom MCP implementation to FastMCP

 ### Working Features
 - ✅ Project operations (list, get, create, update, delete)